viktorytonchev/PiSec/docs/design.md

 | *Team members:* |s2002159, s2210037, s2310651, s2331993, s2332000, s2310015 |
 | *Team ID:*      |cs20-35|

-**Instructions:**
-* Make a document by including all the suggested sections.
-* The document should be 1500-2500 words.

 ## Introduction

 Most apartments don’t have a security system, or have one that can be disarmed from the inside of the apartment.